research-ag/hpl-io/README.md

 During submission the transaction undergoes only superficial checks.
 It is not enough to say whether the transaction will succeed or not.
-If the superficial checks pass then the aggregator returns a transaction id called "global id" (short "gid").
+If the superficial checks pass then the aggregator returns a transaction id called *global id* (short *gid*).
 The user uses the gid to track the status and final result of the transaction via query calls.
 Depending on the progress made, the user has to query the aggregator or the ledger, and sometimes both.